-scale bailout operations and excessive IMF discretion in assessing the conditions under which exceptional access in capital account crises are to be granted.34 It would also allow room for considerable political leverage in IMF lending decisions by its major shareholders, as was seen in the differential treatment of Argentina and Turkey after the attacks of September 2001.
+This approach of constraining IMF lending to encourage private sector involvement in the resolution of international financial crises has been supported by some G-7 countries including Canada and England.34 It has also been supported in a report to the Council on Foreign Relations which argued that the IMF should adhere consistently to normal access limits and that only "in the unusual case in which there appears to be a systemic crisis (that is a multicountry crisis where failure to intervene threatens the performance of the world economy and where there is widespread failure in the ability of private capital markets to distinguish creditworthy from less creditworthy borrowers), the IMF would return to its 'systemic' backup facilities" (CFRTF, 1999: 63).
+However, exceptions to normal access limits could leave considerable room for large-scale bailout operations and excessive IMF discretion in assessing the conditions under which exceptional access in capital account crises are to be granted.35 It would also allow room for considerable political leverage in IMF lending decisions by its major shareholders, as was seen in the differential treatment of Argentina and Turkey after the attacks of September 2001.
+Requiring supermajority for access to exceptional finance, as recommended by CFRTF (1999: 63) and Goldstein (2005a: 299-300) would certainly be an important step, but it may not always prevent large scale bailouts driven by political motivations.
 In any case, the Fund should provide liquidity to countries facing cutback in private lending in order to support production, employment and trade, and should not be expected to help float imprudent international investors and lenders- a task that should fall on national authorities in creditor countries.
 On the other hand, the problem of inadequacy of normal lending limits for current account financing should be addressed by reforming quotas and access policy not by making exceptions to access limits.